neilotoole/streamcache/README.md

 which involves caching, but after the samplers are satisfied, there's no need to maintain that cache and its memory overhead.

-Package `streamcache` implements a reader mechanism that allows multiple callers to sample some or all of the contents of a source reader, while only reading from the source reader once.
+Package `streamcache` implements an in-memory cache mechanism that allows multiple callers to sample some or all of the contents of a source reader, while only reading from the source reader once.

-This is, admittedly, a rather arcane situation.
-But, here it is:

 Let's say we're reading from `stdin`.
 For example: